percona/percona-server-mongodb-operator/source/backups.rst

 file and applied with the appropriate command, e.g. \ ``kubectl apply -f deploy/backup-s3.yaml`` (for Kubernetes).

-Backups schedule is defined in the ``backup`` section of the `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__ file.
-This section contains three subsections: \* ``storages`` subsection contains data needed to access the S3-compatible cloud to store backups. \* ``coordinator`` subsection allows to configure Kubernetes limits and claims for the Percona Backup for MongoDB Coordinator daemon. \* ``tasks`` subsection allows to actually schedule backups (the schedule is specified in crontab format).
+A backup schedule is defined in the ``backup`` section of the `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__ file.
+This section contains three subsections:

+  * ``storages`` contains data needed to access the S3-compatible cloud to store backups.
+  * ``coordinator`` configures the Kubernetes limits and claims for the Percona Backup for MongoDB Coordinator daemon.
+  * ``tasks`` schedules backups (the schedule is specified in crontab format).

-Here is an example which uses Amazon S3 storage for backups:
+This example uses Amazon S3 storage for backups:

 ::